 The WAR report

-The WAR report breaks down your AWS systems and how well your organization has been following the Well-Architected Framework.
+The WAR report provides insights into your AWS systems and how well you have been following the Well-Architected Framework.
 This is where you’ll learn about what you’re doing right and where you need to improve.
+Typically, areas of improvement will be prioritized as either High Risk or Medium Risk.

 When Do You Need to Run an AWS WAR?